Edward III's Breton campaign: Edward's campaign

-The 260 English ships which had disembarked Northampton's expedition at Brest on 18 August, together with those which had landed Robert of Artois's reinforcements were supposed to immediately sail back to England.
-It was envisaged that they would pick up the 3,000 additional men whom Edward had gathered, and return to Brittany by early September.
+The 260 English ships that had disembarked Northampton's expedition at Brest on 18 August, together with those that had landed Robert of Artois's reinforcements, were supposed to sail back to England immediately.
+It was envisaged that they would pick up the 3,000 additional men whom Edward had gathered and return to Brittany by early September.
 The ships' captains, frustrated at having been requisitioned for up to three months and aware there was little left of the sailing season, deserted en route.
-When the rest arrived at the English ports there was not enough transport capacity for even half of Edward's force.
-On 6 October Edward abandoned his siege train on the beach at Sandwich and set sail with those troops he was able to embark onto the available shipping.
+When the rest arrived at the English ports, there was not enough transport capacity for even half of Edward's force.
+On 6 October, Edward abandoned his siege train on the beach at Sandwich and set sail with those troops he was able to embark onto the available shipping.
 They reached Brittany on 26 October after a storm-wracked passage.